jpuli/pqvp/README.md

 **Play 3 Make it simple and intuitive**

-The team focused on developing a tool that provides an easy-to-understand flow of operations based on what users want to accomplish: search the knowledge database, search information based on categories, create knowledge content, bookmark relavant information, and contribute to existing content.
+The team focused on developing a tool that provides an easy-to-understand flow of operations based on what users want to accomplish: search the knowledge database, search information based on categories, create knowledge content, bookmark relavent information, and contribute to existing content.
 We focused on ease-of-navigation and acknowledged that furnishing multi-language capabilities would remain in the backlog given the timeframe of the project.

 - [x] Give users clear information about where they are in each step of the process (User Story in backlog, not implemented)
 - [x] Follow accessibility best practices to ensure all people can use the service